toebeann/Quitter/README.md

 ## Modes

-- **Remind Me** (default): Displays a dismissible alert reminding you to quit the game after returning to the main menu.
+- **Remind Me** (default): Displays a dismissible alert reminding you to quit the game after returning to the main menu, informing you why you should.

 - **Auto Quit**: Automatically quits the game when returning to the main menu after a skippable countdown, which is rendered on-screen.
 Can be cancelled!